Constructing convex projective 3-manifolds with generalized cusps

 \begin{theorem} Let $M$ be a finite volume, non-compact hyperbolic 3-manifold.
 Suppose that $M$ is infinitesimally rigid rel. $\partial M$ then there is a convex projective structures on $M$ where each end is a generalized cusp of type 1 or type 2. \end{theorem}

+Theorem \ref{mainthm} is a consequence of the more general result, which says that when $M$ is infinitesimally rigid rel.\ $\partial M$ it is always possible to deform the hyperbolic structure in $\mathfrak{B}(M)$, while maintaining some control over the geometry near the boundary.

+\begin{theorem} Let $M$ be a finite volume, non-compact hyperbolic 3-manifold with $k\geq 1$ cusps and let $\mathfrak{B}(M)$ be deformation space of convex projective structures on $M$.
+Suppose that $M$ is infinitesimally rigid rel. $\partial M$ then there is a $k$-dimensional family $U\subset \mathfrak{B}(M)$ containing the complete hyperbolic structure on $M$ and consisting of convex projective structures on $M$ whose ends are generalized cusps of type 0, type 1 or type 2. \end{theorem}

-In general, the hypothesis that $M$ is infinitesimally rigidity rel.\ $\partial M$ is not very restrictive.
+While there are infinitely many hyperbolic 3-manifolds that are not infinitesimally rigid, (for instance if $M$ contains a closed totally geodesic surface), in practice, the hypothesis that $M$ is infinitesimally rigidity rel.\ $\partial M$ is not particularly restrictive.
 For instance, in \cite{HePo}, Heusener--Porti prove that infinitely many 1-cusped manifolds arising as surgery on the Whitehead link are infinitesimally rigid rel.\ $\partial M$.
 These examples include infinitely many twist knots and infinitely many once-punctured torus bundles with tunnel number 1.
 Furthermore, numerical computations performed by the author, J.\ Danciger, and G.-S.\ Lee suggest that a majority of manifolds in the SnapPy cusped census \cite{SnapPy} are infinitesimally rigid rel. $\partial M$.

 The proof of Theorem \ref{mainthm2} uses a transversality argument in the space $\hom(\pi_1M,\SL(4,\R))$.
 The idea is to construct a submanifold $\Sc$ of representations in $\hom(\pi_1 \partial M,\SL(4,\R))$ whose elements are the holonomy representations of generalized cusps of type 0, type 1, and type 2 (see Section \ref{slicesection} for details).
 We then show that $\Sc$ has transverse intersection with the image of a certain ``restriction map'' in order to construct representations in $\hom(\pi_1M,\SL(4,\R))$.
 We then use a version of the Ehresmann--Thurston principle for properly convex structures due to Cooper--Long--Tillmann \cite{CoLoTiII} in order to show that these representations are holonomies of convex projective structures on $M$ with ends that are generalized cusps.